 Estate Planning Fees

 The fee for a comprehensive estate plan is a fixed fee.
 There are no hidden charges.
 The fee varies slightly depending on the complexity of the client’s situation.
 More complex estate planning includes having a special needs loved one, very large retirement assets, or a taxable estate, or if you desire extensive asset protection provisions as part of your estate plan.

 What to Expect

-You can schedule a one-hour consultation at our Riverside office with one of our estate planning and tax attorneys.
+You can schedule a free one-hour consultation at our Riverside office with one of our estate planning and tax attorneys.
 At the end of your meeting, you will be quoted a flat fee for the services you need and desire.

 Schedule A Consultation with one of our Estate Planning Lawyers Today

 Creating a comprehensive estate plan is often the most important, and valuable, gift you can give both to yourself and to your loved ones.
 If you have yet to create yours, there is no time like the present to get started.
 Our Certified Estate Planning and Probate Law Specialists are dedicated to assisting you in the creation of a customized plan that reflects your unique goals and objectives.
 Give us a call today at 951-888-1460 or contact us online to schedule a consultation.